Yasmeen Ismail

-Yasmeen Ismail (28 March 1950, in Rawalpindi – 18 January 2002, in Karachi) was a Pakistani television actress and theater director.
+Yasmeen Ismail (28 March 1950, Rawalpindi – 18 January 2002, Karachi) was a Pakistani television actress and theater director.
 She is known for her role in the PTV drama Tanhaiyaan (1985).

 Early life

-She was born in Rawalpindi on March 28, 1950.
+She was born in Rawalpindi on 28 March 1950.
 Yasmeen Ismail studied in many schools and convents as her father, an army colonel, got posted from one place to another.
 She graduated from Home Economics College.

 Career

 She moved to Karachi shortly after her father's death in 1971.
 She got married in 1974.
-Her association with PTV began in the late 1960s.
-Theatre lured her away as she became the head of the Karachi chapter of the Gripp's Theatre in 1980.
-She directed about 24 plays.
+Her association with PTV had begun in the late 1960s.
+Theatre lured her away as she became the director of the Karachi chapter of the Gripp's Theatre in 1980.
+She directed around two dozen plays.
 Their plays, mostly written/adapted by playwright Imran Aslam, were appreciated by people.
-A little before Ramazan, she directed her last play, titled Osama Ho To Samaney Aiy, which was written by Mr Aslam.
-Ismail became director of Gripp's Theatre in Karachi in 1980.
+A little before Ramazan in 2002, she directed her last play, titled Osama Ho To Samaney Aiy, which was written by Aslam.

 Personal life

-At the time of her death, her son, Amal Ismail, was a 22-year-old entrepreneur and her daughter, Sila Ismail, was an 18-year-old student of the Indus Valley School of Art and Architecture.
-Her husband, Tariq Ismail, was a Managing Director of one of Pakistan’s largest distribution companies.
+At the time of her death, her son, Amal Ismail, was a 22-year-old entrepreneur and her daughter an 18-year-old student of the Indus Valley School of Art and Architecture.
+Her husband, Tariq Ismail, was a managing director of one of Pakistan's largest distribution companies.

 Illness and death

-After battling ovarian cancer for 5 years, Ismail died from cancer on 18 January 2002 in Karachi.
+After battling ovarian cancer for 5 years, Ismail died from ovarian cancer on 18 January 2002 in Karachi.
 She was laid to rest after Asr prayers on Friday in the Army Graveyard in Defence Housing Authority in Karachi.